-11 Strange Things Done in the Name of Love
+11 Bizarre Things Done in the Name of Love

 Love.
 It can make you do crazy things, or so the saying goes.
 And there are plenty of recorded incidents of people doing really crazy things, purportedly in the name of amore, that back that cliché up.
 Here are 11 of them.

 1. Fake your own death

 Alexey Bykov must have wanted to be sure that his future bride would take the whole "'Til death do us part” thing seriously.
 In 2012, the Omsk, Russia native hired a team of filmmakers to help him fake his own death.
 Right in front of his girlfriend.
 As part of an elaborately choreographed wedding proposal.
 “We'd arranged to meet at a certain place but when I arrived there were mangled cars everywhere, ambulances, smoke, and carnage,” Irena Kolokov, his lucky gal pal, told the Daily Mail.
 "Then when I saw Alexey covered in blood lying in the road a paramedic told me he was dead and I just broke down in tears.”
 Wait for it ... surprise!
 Just when Irena thought all was lost, Alexey sprang into action and asked her to marry him.
 Perhaps most surprisingly, she said yes.